antmicro/tensorflow-examples/README.rst

-This is a repository for sample TensorFlow Lite Micro projects.
+This is an old repository for sample TensorFlow Lite Micro projects, superseded by https://github.com/antmicro/tensorflow-arduino-examples